egdelgadillo/ts-object-validator/README.md

 - **Advanced Typescript**

-  This project features many advanced topics of the _Typescript_ superset, such as interfaces, ES6 loops, testing, etc. Although I already knew typescript before I started this project, it helped me settle some more advanced topics on the sibject.
+  This project features many advanced topics of the _Typescript_ superset, such as interfaces, ES6 loops, testing, etc. Although I already knew typescript before I started this project, it helped me settle some more advanced topics on the subject.

 - **Advanced Generic Interfaces**